halabia/RealEstateRegression/README.md

 # RealEstateRegression

-A regression model created to examine housing prices in Taiwan and predict future values.
+A regression model created to analyze housing prices in Taiwan and use predictive models to determine the optimal time to buy a property.